When Your Employer Judges Your Work on Anything But Your Performance, Our Firm is Here

 - Not hired for a position for which you were qualified

 - Prevented from returning to your job after maternity leave

 We can also help you if you were denied a pregnancy leave under the Family and Medical Leave Act (FMLA) and its counterpart, the California Family Rights Act (CFRA).
 We can help ensure that you receive the leave you are entitled to, and retain the right to return to your current position at the end of your leave.

 Don’t Hesitate to Get Legal Help | Contact Our Firm Now

 Your employer cannot retaliate against you for learning about your legal options in a consultation.
-Contact our Los Angeles pregnancy discrimination lawyers online or call 310-205-2020.
+Contact a Los Angeles pregnancy discrimination lawyer online or call 310-205-2020.
 We represent clients across Southern California.

 How Can We Help?

 By submitting the email form above, you agree to the following disclaimer: